 Sharpen your IELTS Listening Skill - FLOW CHART/ DIAGRAM COMPLETION

-In some cases, a list of options attached to the IELTS listening map/diagram/plan/flowchart gives candidates possible answers for each label.
+In some cases, the IELTS Listening Map/Diagram/Plan tasks come with a list of possible labels to help guide your answers.
 Your task is to trace specific areas or features while listening to the recording.
 If there is a list of labels, stick to it and you will find out the answers more easily.

 Now, after getting to know the Map/Diagram/Plan/Flowchart Labelling Questions, it’s time to jump into strategies and tips to successfully master this question type in IELTS Listening test.